1815 New England hurricane

-The Great September Gale of 1815 (the word "hurricane" was not yet current in American English) is one of five "major hurricanes" (Category 3 on the Saffir–Simpson hurricane scale) to strike New England since 1635.
-At the time it struck, the Great September Gale was the first hurricane to strike New England in 180 years.
+The Great September Gale of 1815 was a deadly and fast-moving Category 4 Atlantic hurricane in 1815 that became the second of five known major hurricanes to strike New England.
+At the time, it was the first hurricane to strike the greater area in 180 years.

 After striking on Long Island, the hurricane caused major damage in Connecticut, Massachusetts, New Hampshire and Rhode Island.
 Rhode Island suffered the worst damage, as the storm surge flooded towns along Narragansett Bay up to and including Providence.